ShubhChopra/Multi-Currency-Savings-Calculator/README.md

 # Multi-Currency-Savings-Calculator

-## I made this application for my personl use of looking at the current exchange rate and checking my current total savings overseas with interest calcualted in current exchange rate.
-I am using free Fixer api to get the current excahnge rates.
+## I made this application for my personl use of looking at the current exchange rate and checking my current total savings overseas with interest calculated in current exchange rate.
+I am using free Fixer api to get the current exchnge rates.

 ### During making this application I came across a log of techniques that can be very useful in making attactive iOS application and are surprisingly easy to implement.
 I would like to discuss this with the help of images: